 Compared to the much bigger batteries you’ll find in pure-electric cars, the 12kWh unit found in the 7 Series is far smaller.
-This means it can be charged relatively quickly, with a 7kW home wallbox supply capable of delivering a full top-up in under two hours.
+This means it can be charged relatively quickly, with a home wallbox supply capable of delivering a full top-up in around three-and-a-half hours.

 From the slower supply typically provided by domestic three-pin sockets, you’re looking at just over five hours for a full charge; easily achievable if you plug in the moment you get home, or if you leave the car charging overnight.